soroushkavousi/fireplace-api/README.md

 Now you can check the docs:
  http://localhost:5000/docs

 Note: At this stage, you may have noticed that some errors say there are no configs or errors in the database!
-So lets fix them.
+So we are going to fix them.

 <br/>